SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 <details>
 <summary>IVerilog and GTKWave </summary>

-**-->Introduction to open source simulator IVerilog**
+**-->Introduction to open source simulator Iverilog**

-* RTL Design checked for adherence to the spec by simulating the design, Here we use the simulation tools for simulating the Design as IVerilog
+* RTL Design checked for adherence to the spec by simulating the design, Here we use the simulation tools for simulating the Design as Iverilog

 **Design:**